Pinpoint tests — car equipped with OSC

 Yes

 INSTALL a new PCM.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No

-REPAIR the relevant electrical circuit.
-CHECK the system is working properly.
+REPAIR the electrical circuit concerned.
+CHECK the system for proper operation.

-• Is the resistance within specification for the appropriate sensor?
+• Does the resistance match the specification for the corresponding sensor?

 Yes